Adult Community Education projects

 - identifying as Aboriginal, young people under 25 years, mature age (45 years and over), from a culturally and linguistically diverse background, people with disability, women returning to work or women seeking to enter non-traditional occupations.

-All participants must undertake the ACE UAN by using the Basic Skills Indicator (BSI) that has been specifically designed for the ACE sector.
-The BSI is an online tool with questions to understand a student’s reading and numeracy skill level.
+All participants must undertake the UAN by using the Basic Skills Indicator (BSI) that has been specifically designed for the ACE sector.
+The BSI is an online tool with questions to understand a student’s literacy and numeracy levels.
 This is unique to the ACE sector and must be undertaken at commencement and completion of training, so a student’s progress is understood and demonstrable.
+The UAN enables ACE providers to identify a participant’s suitability to enrol in the course and identify additional supports that may assist them to complete the training.
+On completion is helps to demonstrate measurable improvements in foundation skills to report on their pathway outcome.

 Where a participant exits an ACE project prior to the completion of the training, for a reason other than that of a reportable pathway outcome (that is, enrolment in a VET course, a VET course completion, employment or self-employment), and the participant is unable to undertake the exit ACE UAN, it is possible to still report a pathway outcome for the participant.